Writers Write is your one-stop writing resource. In this post, we look at how viewpoint works in a story.

 Example: She walks into the room.
 She knows he’s there in the darkness.
 She smiles as she smells the sunshine and wind in his hair.

 Three Viewpoint Structures in Third Person

 - Subjective – This means the author focuses on one character and his thoughts and feelings.
+Sometimes this is referred to as a limited viewpoint.
 It is similar to simple first person but the author uses ‘he’ instead of ‘I’.
 Examples: The Harry Bosch novels by Michael Connelly, The Old Man And The Sea by Ernest Hemingway.
 (You can also use separate multiple viewpoints and sequential multiple viewpoints in third person subjective.)

 - Omniscient – This means the author gives readers a broad view of the story.
 The thoughts and feelings of many, or all, the characters are shown.
 Examples: Jane Austen’s novels, Tom Clancy’s novels, Charles Dickens’ novels

 - Objective – This means the author observes, and tells the story according to the actions of the characters.
 Readers have no idea what is going on inside the heads of the main characters.
 Examples: Hills Like White Elephants by Ernest Hemingway and The Mallory Novels by Carol O Connell